 3. Submit a completed Financial Affidavit: This will ensure that you have enough money to support yourself while in the U.S. Original Financial Affidavit and official bank documents must be mailed to Graduate Admissions, FDHL 2131 - 2504 9th Avenue, University of Nebraska at Kearney, Kearney, NE 68845.

-4. Submit an official TOEFL (http://www.ets.org/toefl) score (unless your home countries native language is English, or you have graduated from a U.S. college or university): This is used to ensure that you are prepared for coursework taught in English.
+4. Submit an official TOEFL (http://www.ets.org/toefl) or IELTS score (unless your home countries native language is English, or you have graduated from a U.S. college or university): This is used to ensure that you are prepared for coursework taught in English.
 Score must be sent directly from the Educational Testing Service.
-The minimum score accepted is 550 for the paper version and 79 for the internet version.
+The minimum TOEFL score accepted is 550 for the paper version and 79 for the internet version.
+The minimum IELTS score is 6.5.

 5. Comply with departmental admission requirements: Each program may have different admissions requirements.
 For example, some require GRE scores.
 These requirements will be found within the online application when you apply.
 They can also be found with the graduate catalog HERE.
 The online application allows students to upload required documents except for the Credential Evaluation and official score reports.